alsalafiyyah/alsalafiyyah.github.io/_posts/muqolat/2024-07-28-there-is-no-good-bidah.md

 locale: en
 lang: en
 active: muqolat
-excerpt: "There is no such thing as a good bid’ah as is claimed by some of the ignorant ones.
+summary: "There is no such thing as a good bid’ah as is claimed by some of the ignorant ones.
 Innovations – in their entirety are a going astray, as was judged by the Messenger of Allah ﷺ."
 translated_by: Abu Hatim Muhammad Faruq
 muftis:
   shaykh: